syncfusion-content/wpf-docs/wpf/DateTimePicker/DateTime-Editing.md

 ### Change updown background

 If you want to change the updown button background, use the [RepeatButtonBackground](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.DateTimeBase~RepeatButtonBackground.html) property.
-You can also change the margin of the up and down button seperately by using the [DownRepeatButtonMargin](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.DateTimeBase~DownRepeatButtonMargin.html) and [UpRepeatButtonMargin](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.DateTimeBase~UpRepeatButtonMargin.html) properties.
-The default value of `RepeatButtonBackground` property is `` and
+You can also change the margin of the up and down button separately by using the [DownRepeatButtonMargin](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.DateTimeBase~DownRepeatButtonMargin.html) and [UpRepeatButtonMargin](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.DateTimeBase~UpRepeatButtonMargin.html) properties.
+The default value of `RepeatButtonBackground` property is `Gainsboro`  and `UpRepeatButtonMargin` & `DownRepeatButtonMargin` properties is `{0,0,0,0}`.

 {% tabs %}
 {% highlight XAML %}